geoffthorpe/newhcp/README.md

 ### WebAPI service

 A web-API-hosting service (based on uwsgi) for representing Flask applications and, if enabled, providing a HTTPS reverse-proxy (based on nginx) using TLS certificates obtained from TPM enrollment.
-This service runs co-tenant inside all the other serviecs that provide web APIs (dog-food).
+This service runs co-tenant inside all the other services that provide web APIs (dog-food).

 ### **[Tooling](doc/tooling.md)**